How to talk to your child about the US, Israel and Iran war

 "You should avoid including any unnecessary details that might make your child feel anxious and instead focus on reassuring them by highlighting the many good aspects of the world."

-“In the wake of traumatic events, children may feel confused, scared or anxious," says Alex Gray, Service Head at Childline.
-"It’s important that parents and carers are able to offer them reassurance, comfort and kindness – be patient with them and let them know that they aren’t alone.
+Alex Gray, Service Head at Childline, adds: "In the wake of traumatic events, children may feel confused, scared or anxious.
+It’s important that parents and carers are able to offer them reassurance, comfort and kindness – be patient with them and let them know that they aren’t alone.

 "It can sometimes be difficult for parents or carers to know what to say to a child, so it is important they know that Childline is a safe space.
 Through Childline young people can talk through their thoughts and feelings with a professional who is there to listen."

-"I recommend being as honest as possible with them while emphasizing the safety measures in place to ease their fears," says Dr. Atilgan.
+"I recommend being as honest as possible with them while emphasising the safety measures in place to ease their fears," says Dr. Atilgan.
 "Begin by asking open-ended questions to gauge what they already know and how they feel about the situation.

 "This helps you correct any misinformation and tailor your approach to their specific concerns."

-Cormac Nolan, head of Childline Online agrees: "Having an open conversation with your child, finding out what they already know and talking to them about the news in an age appropriate way is the main piece of advice we’d give when it comes to helping a young person understand distressing news."
+Cormac Nolan, head of Childline Online, agrees: "Having an open conversation with your child, finding out what they already know and talking to them about the news in an age appropriate way is the main piece of advice we’d give when it comes to helping a young person understand distressing news."

 "To help children process and comprehend distressing news, I suggest becoming an active listener," says Dr. Atilgan.
-"By paying attention to their emotional state, you can validate their feelings and provide context to help them understand the situation.
+"By paying attention to their emotional state, you can validate their feelings and provide context to help them understand the situation."

-"I find that visual storytelling aids make it easier for young children to grasp complex topics, so you might want to draw them a picture or do a little puppet show to simplify the situation for them.
+"I find that visual storytelling aids make it easier for young children to grasp complex topics, so you might want to draw them a picture or do a little puppet show to simplify the situation for them."

 "For older children, it may be beneficial to break down the information into manageable pieces, offering reassurance throughout the conversation.
 Encourage them to express their thoughts and fears, and be prepared to revisit the topic later as they process the information."